Visiting Professorship of Rare Diseases

 - Grant Accountability Report - Should be submitted after the first 12 months, after 24 months and then within 3 months of completion of the grant (3 required in total).

-- Grant Report Template - Should be submitted 12 months into the grant, 24 months into the grant and within 3 months of completion of the grant (3 required in total).
+- Grant Report Form -Should be submitted 12 months into the grant, 24 months into the grant and within 3 months of completion of the grant (3 required in total).
 The approval of the annual interim grant reports by the Science Committee is a requirement for the continuation of the programme and funding.
 The reports must align with the three-year work plan goals submitted with the application.

 Applications must be submitted to the ESPE Team.